-- The Board has a minimum of two female directors and two male directors. - The Board has at least one director with a detailed understanding of tikanga Māori, with particular reference to the significance of the Ngāi Tahu relationship with Meridian.
+- The Board has a minimum of two female directors and two male directors. - The Board has at least one director with a detailed understanding of tikanga Māori and iwi relationships, with particular reference to the significance of the Ngāi Tahu relationship with Meridian.